 Director jailed for shed fatality

 A company's director has been sentenced to two years and two months imprisonment following a fatal fall.
 Director Mark Thomas Withers' minimum eight months of jail time is Australia's longest period of imprisonment for a workplace health and safety offence.
-See our full DWF article for more information.

 If you require further information or have any queries in relation to this Safety Bulletin, please contact the Head of our Employment, Safety & Regulatory team, Matthew Smith.